Why the King James Version?

 Examples of Deletions

 For example, in Matthew 6:13, the last part of the verse reads, “For thine is the kingdom, and the power and the glory, forever.
 Amen.”
 In all the above Greek texts, except the T.R., these words are deleted.
-They are considered by modern Greek scholars as invalid.
+Modern Greek scholars consider them invalid.
 They have deleted them from their text.
 If a translator were to translate from any other text but the T.R., he would leave these words out of his translation because in the other texts these words are not there to be translated.
 If they are there, they have been relegated to a footnote that implies that these words are not a part of Scripture.

 Again, in Colossians 1:14, the King James reads, “In whom we have redemption, through his blood, even the forgiveness of sins.”
 The words “through his blood” have been deleted by every text except the Textus Receptus.